ntop/ntopng/doc/src/web_gui/index.rst

 The header bar show status information such as the currently selected interface with its throughput, active hosts, flows and engaged alerts.
 In the right part of the header bar, a search box is available along with information on the currently logged-in user.

-A menu bar is always available on the right to navigate across ntopng pages.
+A menu bar is always available on the left to navigate across ntopng pages.
 Entries in the menu bar change depending on the currently selected interface.
 The :ref:`BasicConceptSystemInterface` has menu entries which are different from the other interfaces.

 .. toctree::
     :maxdepth: 2